Yes. You may apply before your bachelor's degree is conferred, but you cannot begin the Program until you have received your bachelor's degree.

 Your application will not be evaluated until all materials are received.
 You may submit your application before our office has received all of your application materials.
 We allow one week past the application deadline for all materials to be received by our office.
 Otherwise, your application will not be considered for admission.

 The GMAT is a standardized test that measures the verbal, mathematical, and analytical writing skills of an individual applicant.
 These are predictors of an applicant's ability to be successful in a rigorous academic environment.
 The GMAT is administered by the Graduate Management Admission Council (GMAC)(http://www.gmac.com/).

 The GMAT is required for admission.
 Official score reports must be sent directly from the reporting agency.
 This means you MUST have GMAC send your scores electronically to the One-Year Master of Accounting Program.

 The GMAT code is ZZ8-HD-53.

 A GMAT score is required for everyone who is not a current Penn State undergraduate student.
 The GMAT requirement is waived for current Penn State students with an SAT score already on file with Penn State.

-See the class statistics page.
+See the Community page.

 We will consider the highest score.